Farah (actress): Career

 with Rajesh Khanna are considered her best performances.
-By the same time, she married Dara Singh's son Vindu Dara Singh.
+Around the same time, she married Dara Singh's son Vindu Dara Singh.

 Farah then started playing supporting roles in films such as Muqabla, Dhartiputra and Izzat Ki Roti.
 Muqabla was very successful, but later, her other films between 1993 and 1996 were not successful, though Sautela Bhai was a commercial hit and critically acclaimed.

 She later switched to television and did serials such as Amar Prem, Andaz, Ahaa (all three produced by Himesh Reshammiya), Vailayiti Babu, Angan, Ardhangini, Aurat Teri Yehi Kahani and Papa.
 Farah was also planning a mega serial called Taqdeer, but the project got shelved.
 She then acted in 2004 in Hulchul.

 Personal life

 Farah married actor Vindu Dara Singh in 1996, with whom she has a son Fateh Randhawa (b.
 1997).
 The couple divorced in 2002.
 She married actor Sumeet Saigal in 2003.